timschott/interview-prep/ds/ml-conceptual.md

   * the significance level represents the probability of rejecting the null hypothesis when it is true
 * what is a confidence interval?
   * gives us a measure of how confident we are that the statistic of interest falls in that interval
-  * x% of confidence intervals we generate will capture the parameter
+  * x% of confidence intervals we generate will capture the true value of the population mean
   * we are x% confident in the process used to generate our interval
+  * the true population mean lies within the computed interval 95% of the time ("in the long run").
   * how to calculate?
   * (sample mean) +/- margin of error
 * what is margin of error?
-  * critical val * standard deviation/standard error
+  * critical val * standard deviation/error
     * where critical value is z-score at sig level!
+      * ie, the z score corresponding to a "p val" of .05
     * standard dev or standard error depending on what you are working with
 * what is a p value?
-  * the probability of obtaining test results at least as extreme as what was observed
+  * the probability of obtaining the observed sample mean given the value stated in the null hypothesis is TRUE.
-  * "probability this difference occurred by random chance"
+  * The probability that, *in the long run*, the null hypothesis remains accurate (which will never be 0 just because of how things work out).
+  * When it is sufficiently small - less than alpha -- we *reject* the null and adopt the alternative explanation.
   * the amount of area not covered by the accumulation of the dist wrt the retrieved test statistic
 * what is A/B testing
   * A/B testing is just another way of setting up a hypothesis test.